kencx/source/content/notes/docker/docker-networks.md

 2 veth pairs should be created along with the bridge interface.

 #### Container-defined Networking

-The container created shares a network namespace with the specified container.
+The container created shares a network namespace with another specified container.

 ```bash
 $ docker run -it --rm --name=container1 alpine sh